A POS system, or point of sale, is a combination of hardware and software built to centralize business operations.

 Point of sale systems have revolutionized the restaurant industry, particularly in full-service and fast food restaurants.
 With touchscreen POS systems or touch screen cash registers, servers can send orders to kitchen display systems immediately, improving throughput and efficiency of orders.

-Another innovation in POS systems for the restaurant industry is the mobile POS.
+Another innovation in restaurant POS systems is the mobile POS.
 Many full-service and high-volume restaurants use wireless, handheld tablets to take orders at the table.
 These orders go directly from the tablet to the appropriate prep stations.
 Plus, checks can easily be split across guests, who can pay, sign, and tip at the table from these devices right at the table. (back to top)

 In most cases, there are three options for POS hardware: PC computers, Apple iPads, or Android tablets.
 PC computers are plugged in to a server in your back office, so all unencrypted credit card data is stored on the computer.
 Apple iPads are cloud-based, but not cheap, and only come in a few sizes.
 However, Android POS tablets are customizable in terms of sizes, durable for messy kitchens, and flexible with many peripheral connections for ethernet, HDMI, and USB.